 The tumor types studied in Phase 1 included, but not limited to: Ovarian cancer, breast cancer, melanoma, Ewing’s sarcoma, non-small cell lung cancer, colon cancer, and hepatocellular cancer.
 We have also initiated Phase 2 studies in advanced ovarian cancer and Ewing’s sarcoma.

-We are currently conducting clinical studies with primary focus on Vigil immunotherapy in patients with recurrent / refractory Ewing’s sarcoma, as well as in combination with other immunotherapies, such as checkpoint inhibitors in patients with advanced women’s cancers.
+We are currently preparing to begin additional trials in advanced women’s cancers, as well as in combination with other immunotherapies, such as checkpoint inhibitors in patients with advanced women’s cancers.